Purpose and Intended Audience

 "This course was great!
-It was especially helpful having everyone in the course coming from the University of Alberta environment.
+It was especially helpful in having everyone in the course coming from the University of Alberta environment.
 It allowed us to communicate and relate at a common level."

-"The group discussions were fantastic and gave real life experience with real situations.
+"The group discussions were fantastic and gave real-life experience with real situations.
 The content was relevant and one is able to apply to daily situations.
 Knowing you (supervisor) are not the only one going through something was reassuring."

 "Overall it has been an amazing heightening of awareness of many skills that are easily not utilized.
 I feel what I have learned and re-visited will help me extremely as I increase my supervisory exposure in my area.
 Rule #6!!!"